 Managing costs is a key element of our business strategy.
-Consistent with this element of our strategy, we implemented restructurings in March 2010 and December 2010 that resulted in an overall reduction in our workforce by 386 employees as a consequence of our decision to focus our proprietary resources and development efforts on the late-stage development and commercialization of cabozantinib.
-We implemented additional restructurings in both March 2011 and May 2012, resulting in further reductions to our workforce.
-The aggregate reduction in headcount from the 2010, 2011 and 2012 restructurings, or Restructurings, is 422 employees.
-We have recorded aggregate restructuring charges of \$52.1 million in connection with the Restructurings and anticipate that we will incur additional restructuring charges related to the exit of all or portions of three of our South San Francisco buildings.
+Consistent with this element of our strategy, and as a consequence of our decision to focus our proprietary resources and development efforts on the late-stage development and commercialization of cabozantinib, between March 2010 and May 2013 we implemented five restructurings, which resulted in an aggregate reduction in headcount of 429 employees.
+We have recorded aggregate restructuring charges of \$53.3 million from inception through December 31, 2013 in connection with the restructurings and anticipate that we will incur additional restructuring charges related to the exit of all or portions of certain of our buildings in South San Francisco, California.
 These charges will be recorded through the end of the building lease terms, the last of which ends in 2017.

-As part of the Restructurings, we have entered into sublease agreements for certain of our facilities in South San Francisco, California.
+As part of these restructurings, we have entered into sublease agreements for certain of our facilities in South San Francisco.
 We are still assessing our ability to sublease portions of our facilities in light of the workforce reductions as well as the potential for sublease income.
 Estimates for sublease income would require significant assumptions regarding the time required to contract with subtenants, the amount of idle space we would be able to sublease and potential future sublease rates.
 If we are able to vacate portions of our facilities, we would need to continue to update our estimate of the lease exit costs in our financial statements until we were able to negotiate an exit to the lease or negotiate a sublease for the remaining term of the lease.